by Kendal Kelly

 Our district has sent out a Request for Proposals for someone to upgrade Tofino’s website.
 (Here is a link to the job posting; since all traces of it will likely be removed within days, here is a saved pdf of the same posting.
 The same RFP appeared in the most recent issue of The Westerly).

-It was published in the Westerly on Thursday, and online on the AV Employment Centre website on Friday – but proposals have to be in by 4pm Tuesday.
-Doesn’t give much time for people to see it, not to mention respond to it.
-Especially considering two of those days are a weekend.
-What’s the rush?
-Don’t we want to advertise it properly, so we get well qualified people applying, at a good price?
+First thing weird — It was published in the Westerly on Thursday, and online on the AV Employment Centre website on Friday — but proposals have to be in by 4pm Tuesday.
+Read the rest of this entry »

 Oh, where do I start…